netlabsorg/odin32/trunk/doc/Readme.txt

 NOTE: The Glide and 3Dfx Opengl dll are no longer part of the basic Odin
       installation package.
 It's available as opengl3dfx.zip on ftp.os2.org.

+To run Win32 apps not built with the SDK you will probably also need the OdinApp package.
+The package is available at ftp://ftp.netlabs.org/pub/odin/Daily/odinapp.zip

 2.0.1 Log files
 ---------------